APIs are the backbone of how modern applications, services, and even AI-powered systems work.

 - Payload Size Limiting: Enforce reasonable size limits on request bodies, headers, and URL parameters to prevent resource exhaustion and denial-of-service attacks.

 You can't protect what you don't know you have.
-As organizations scale, it's easy to lose track of all the APIs being deployed, leading to "shadow" (undocumented) and "zombie" (outdated but still active) APIs.
+As organizations scale, it's easy to lose track of all the APIs being deployed, leading to "shadow" (undocumented) and "zombie" (outdated but still active) APIs, as stated previously above.

 - Discovery: Use an API discovery tool to automatically scan your environment and identify all API endpoints.
 These tools can analyze network traffic or connect to your repositories to create a complete inventory.